williambeverly/RoboND-Project_1/writeup_report.md

 Most of the approach has been discussed above, so here, I will simply talk about some issues faced, and some potential improvements I would make.

 Issues:
-* rover can still become stuck on a rock, or navigate itself into a corner.
+* rover can still become stuck on a rock, or navigate itself into a corner
-* the technique utilised to bias unexplored terrain does not prevent the rover from revisiting previously visited points - in fact the technique only works if there is indeed some unexplored terrain infront of it.
+* the technique utilised to bias unexplored terrain does not prevent the rover from revisiting previously visited points - in fact the technique only works if there is indeed some unexplored terrain infront of it
 * rover does not have intelligence to collect samples, although the positions of the samples are being stored correctly

 Improvements:
-* at the start, do a full 360 rotation to determine the highest amount of navigable terrain that can be seen, and create a hierachal list of positions and orientations to return to.
+* at the start, do a full 360 rotation to determine the highest amount of navigable terrain that can be seen, and create a hierachal list of positions and orientations to return to
 * I am of the opinion the general image based searching is fine for navigating larger areas, but I would like to implement an A* algorithm for better navigating around obstacles and smaller spaces.
 This may also have the benefit of being able to set a goal position when becoming stuck, or being able to retrace a path back to a certain point, or indeed the initial position (when all samples have been collected)
 * add logic that prevents revisiting an area, unless it is on return path to origin (and then potentially while on return, it sees unexplored areas, and switches to (to what I am now thinking I would call 'discovery' mode!)
 * implement another mode called 'collection' that locks onto the position of the collectable rocks, to control the speed, position and orientation to collect the samples